eneim/toro/README.md

 1. Enable playback position save/restore: using ```PlayerStateManager```

-The usage is simple: create a class implementing ```PlayerStateManager```, then set it to the Container using ```Container#setPlayerStateManager(PlayerStateManager)```.
-Sample code can be found in ```app/src/main/java/im/ene/toro/sample/features/facebook/timeline/TimelineAdapter.java```.
+The implementation is simple: create a class implementing ```PlayerStateManager```, then set it to the Container using ```Container#setPlayerStateManager(PlayerStateManager)```.
+Sample code can be found in [TimelineAdapter.java](/app/src/main/java/im/ene/toro/sample/features/facebook/timeline/TimelineAdapter.java).
 Note that here I implement the interface right into the Adapter for convenience.
 It can be done without Adapter.
 There is one thing worth noticing: a matching between **playback order** with its cached **playback info** should be unique.

 Below is an example using TreeMap to cache playback state (copied from the file above)